 Even in cases of increased flow, the main factor in generating severe pulmonary hypertension is an arteriopathy, which has four main components 3:

 - plexiform lesions: focal proliferation of endothelial channels

 The earliest change is muscular hypertrophy in muscular arteries which, over time, results in changes in the more proximal arteries.
 Eventually, fibrosis of the wall occurs, at which point the process is irreversible 2.

 In addition to cases of idiopathic pulmonary arterial hypertension, there are numerous known causes, and these can be subdivided in many ways.
-A simple unofficial classification is to divide causes of secondary PAH anatomically:
+A simple unofficial classification is to divide the causes of secondary pulmonary arterial hypertension anatomically:

 - chest wall and upper airways, e.g.

 - pulmonary capillaries and pulmonary parenchyma, e.g.

 See: causes of pulmonary arterial hypertension for a complete list.